nanog75/hackathon/_wkinstructions/2019-01-30-step-2-playing-iosxr-Yang-Models.md

 admin@devbox:ansible$
 ```

-As can be seen above, the first 3 tasks of the playbook copy over the relevant config files and scripts for Open/R into `/misc/app_host` directory on the routers.
+As can be seen above, the first 4 tasks of the playbook copy over the relevant config files and scripts for Open/R into `/misc/app_host` directory on the routers.
 This particular directory is mounted into the docker containers when we launch the container to make the config files available to Open/R inside the docker container.

+The 5th task is only required for this particular version of the IOS-XR software (6.4.1) we are using in the lab due to the bug: `CSCvh76067` which prevents `fe80::/64` routes from being installed for all interfaces in the kernel.
+This is fixed in subsequent releases of IOS-XR.
+We transport a cron job onto the router to fix this issue for this lab.

+The next 3 tasks are used to check if Open/R is already running, clean up if it is and then launch the docker container using the `/misc/app_host/launch_openr.sh` we transfered using task 3.

+**Since this is the first time you're running this Ansible playbook and the Open/R docker image is not yet on the routers, the run command will invoke a download of the docker image on each router.
+So expect the last task of the above playbook to take some time for the first run**.
+{:. notice--danger}